-Commercial disposers provide a convenient way to deal with food waste while improving sanitation in the kitchen and around outside trash containers.
-These units help reduce dumpster garbage odors, which can attract insects and vermin and compromise sanitation efforts.
-Disposers also help lower garbage hauling costs by decreasing the amount of overall waste a foodservice operator dumps.
+Commercial disposers provide an efficient and convenient method of eliminating food waste and are beneficial to kitchen sanitation.
+These units not only help reduce garbage and dumpster odors, which can attract insects and vermin, but also lower trash hauling costs since the amount of overall waste being dumped is decreased.

 BG: Thermometers are replacement items since they have no moving parts, and even the electronic types are reasonably priced.
 For this reason, there is typically no service needed for these tools.

 Foodservice operators typically use air curtains, or air doors, in a variety of door openings to control temperatures, repel insects and mitigate odors and smoke.
 These are most often installed above dock doors, in walk-in cooler doors and at drive-up windows.